 Children seem to grow so quickly that at times it can feel difficult to just keep up.
 Then, just when you feel like you’ve gained ground, it turns out that you actually need to get out ahead of them to prepare for an unpredictable future.
 Which Kindergarten environment is best for your child?
 Out of context, the question doesn’t sound all that daunting, but in reality this is a very personal and complex decision.

 As it turns out, Montessori Kindergarten is a topic on which we at MAB spend a significant amount of time discussing.
-So while we would never presume to attempt to make this decision for you, we can certainly provide you with useful information that will help you to confidently make the choice that will work best for your child.
+So while we would never presume to attempt to make this decision for you, we can certainly provide you with useful information that will help you to confidently make the best choice for your child.
 There are several options for kindergarten from public, religious to traditional private and Montessori.
 In this post, rather than point out where other programs may be lacking, we’ll focus on the benefits of the Montessori Kindergarten program.
 Our hope is that you will use this information for comparative purposes to make an informed decision on a choice that will have significant impact on your child’s future.

 1. The longer your child spends in a Montessori environment, the better prepared they are to leave it: